LPG Prices Hiked, Here's How Much You Pay For Cooking Gas Cylinders Now

 However, non-subsidised LPG prices in the four metros have been lowered in the range of Rs 96-98.5 per cylinder so far this year.
 Subsidised LPG rates have been lowered by Rs 4.71-4.83 per cylinder during this period, the data showed.

-Currently, LPG consumers in the country have to purchase the fuel at market prices.
-The government subsidises 12 cylinders of 14.2-kg each per households in a year by providing the subsidy amount directly in the bank accounts.
+Currently, the government subsidises 12 cylinders of 14.2-kg each per households in a year by providing the subsidy amount directly in the bank accounts.
+For any additional purchases, the consumer has to bear the market price.

-This subsidy amount varies from month to month depending on the changes in the average international benchmark LPG rate and foreign exchange rate.
+This subsidy amount varies from month to month depending on the changes in the average international benchmark LPG and foreign exchange rates.

 Get the latest election news, live updates and election schedule for Lok Sabha Elections 2019 on ndtv.com/elections.
 Like us on Facebook or follow us on Twitter and Instagram for updates from each of the 543 parliamentary seats for the 2019 Indian general elections.
 Election results will be out on May 23.